 Studies show that eating turmeric can help prevent plaque building up in the arteries, and it also might help lower blood sugar levels.
-High blood sugar levels are definitely bad news for blood pressure, so there are many reasons why getting more turmeric for lower blood pressure is a good idea.
+High blood sugar levels are definitely bad news for blood pressure (read about sugar and blood pressure here), so there are many reasons why getting more turmeric for lower blood pressure is a good idea.

 There’s only so much turmeric you can put into your dinner though, so some health experts recommend taking supplements of curcumin – the key ingredient of turmeric which is so good for you.

 One thing to keep in mind though, is that curcumin is not that easy for our bodies to absorb well.
 Some research suggests that a substance found in black pepper can improve our ability to absorb curcumin – so it might help to use black pepper too when you’re cooking with turmeric for lower blood pressure.

 By the way, turmeric may interact with medications for blood-thinning and for